hymkor/trash-go/README.md

 trash-go
 ========

-**trash-go** is a Go library for moving specified files to the trash (Recycle Bin on Windows, Trash Can on Linux desktop environments).
+**trash-go** is a Go library and command-line tool for moving specified files to the trash (Recycle Bin on Windows, Trash Can on Linux desktop environments).

 - ✅ **Windows**: Uses the `SHFileOperationW` API in `Shell32.dll`.
 - ⚠️ **Non-Windows** (experimental): Follows the [FreeDesktop.org Trash Specification 1.0][fd1] to move files to the user's "home trash".